-Ask a Black Therapist: 5 tips to support Black mental health during the Derek Chauvin trial
+Ask a Black therapist: 5 tips to support Black mental health during the Derek Chauvin trial

-(CNN)"There is a difference being informed and getting retraumatized."
+(CNN)"There is a difference between being informed and getting retraumatized."

 That's what clinical therapist Paul Bashea Williams tells himself and his clients as they struggle with the distressing images now resurfacing during the Derek Chauvin trial.